Centrifugal force: Force

+Potential

+The centrifugal force per unit mass can also be derived as the gradient of a centrifugal potential.
+For example, the centrifugal potential at the perpendicular distance ρ from the axis of a rotating frame of reference with angular velocity ω is $0.5 \omega^2 \rho^2$ (.)

 Absolute rotation

 Three scenarios were suggested by Newton to answer the question of whether the absolute rotation of a local frame can be detected; that is, if an observer can decide whether an observed object is rotating or if the observer is rotating.